haathie/pgmb/README.md

 An exchange has the following options:
 - **name:** globally unique identifier for the exchange
-- **subscribed_queues:** list of queues that receive messages whenever a message is sent to the exchange.
+- **queues:** list of queues that receive messages whenever a message is sent to the exchange.

 ### Creating and Publishing to an Exchange